 Professor Ricardo Miledi FRS

-Ricardo Miledi has conducted important work on neuromuscular and synaptic transmission.
-By the ingenious application of electrical micromethods, Ricardo has advanced our knowledge of the properties of motor end-plates and neuronal synapses.
-He has mapped out the difference localisations of cholinesterase and of acetylcholine-sensitive sites along the surface of skeletal muscle fibres and shown their characteristic changes associated with the formation and removal of motor nerve contacts.
-He has made major contributions to many joint investigations, for example in showing the synaptic origin of spontaneous potentials in spinal nerve cells; in demonstrating active propagation of impulses in motor nerve terminals; analysing the nature of the delay between the arrival of the nerve impulse and the release of acetylcholine; and showing the direct role of calcium in the release of chemical transmitters at nerve–muscle junctions and at a giant synapse in cephalopods.
+Ricardo Miledi conducted important work on neuromuscular and synaptic transmission.
+By the ingenious application of electrical micromethods, Ricardo advanced our knowledge of the properties of motor end-plates and neuronal synapses.
+He mapped out the difference localisations of cholinesterase and of acetylcholine-sensitive sites along the surface of skeletal muscle fibres and shown their characteristic changes associated with the formation and removal of motor nerve contacts.
+He made major contributions to many joint investigations, for example in showing the synaptic origin of spontaneous potentials in spinal nerve cells; in demonstrating active propagation of impulses in motor nerve terminals; analysing the nature of the delay between the arrival of the nerve impulse and the release of acetylcholine; and showing the direct role of calcium in the release of chemical transmitters at nerve–muscle junctions and at a giant synapse in cephalopods.

 King Faisal International Prize